 How to get there

-Take a skytrain to S6 Taksin Bridge station.
+Take the Green Line (BTS Skytrain) to S6 Saphan Taksin Station.
 Go below the bridge to the Sathorn Pier and board a Chao Phraya river boat to the N6 Memorial Bridge Pier.
 Cross the bridge and the temple is about 250 m from the Thonburi end of the bridge.

 The bridge is about 220 m long and all in it’s about 500 m walk.
 The white chedi can be seen as you are crossing Memorial Bridge.